St Anns Medical CentreTel: 01709 375500

 Make an appointment with your local GP if you have an illness or injury that will not go away.

-Advice and information about a range of common winter health complaints, including how long symptoms will last and how to relieve symptoms is also available from NHS Choices.
+Advice and information about a range of common winter health complaints, including how long symptoms will last and how to relieve symptoms is also available from the NHS website.
 Here you can find an easy to use symptom checker, can search for your local services and use the interactive First Aid toolkit.

 All appointments are booked in relation to clinical need.
 Our staff may ask for details of your symptoms to help identify the most appropriate person for you to see.
 We have a range of appointments available across our multidisciplinary team and our staff will signpost you to the most clinically relevant person.